Register to get access to free programming courses with interactive exercises

 There are several options for solving this problem:

-1. Add an empty pipe string that converts to a whitespace character.
+1. Add an empty pipe string that converts to a whitespace character

-2. Use an HTML mnemonic.
+2. Use an HTML mnemonic

-An empty pipe string is somewhat of an “official hack”.
-Any pipe string should return some sort of symbol, which has an unexpected benefit for developers.
-If the string itself is empty, the interpreter will insert a space character.
-It muddles up the final code a bit, but it looks decent enough to use this method.
-All you have to do is add a blank line before and after the element.
+If the string is empty, the interpreter will insert a space.
+The final code will look a little messy, but it is decent enough to use this method.
+All you have to do is add a blank line before and after the element:

 div